MiguelGuardado/Guardado_Miguel_BMI203_HW2/README.md

 ```

 ### testing
-Testing is as simple as running
+Testing is as simple as running!!!!!
 ```
 python -m pytest test/*
 ```